 congregantur.
 Cicero says, “Deos novimus ornatu et vestitu.”

 Qui se ressemble, s'assemble.
 In full feather.
-Flush of

 money.
 In allusion to birds not on the moult.
 In grand feather.

 In exuberant spirits, joyous.
 When birds are moulting they mope